$1/f^{3/2}$ noise in heavy traffic M/M/1 queue: Conclusion

 \section{Conclusion}

-We observed that the M/M/1 queue in the heavy traffic and the random walk on a ring exhibit a $1/f^{3/2}$ noise.
-We showed this is related to the scalings of the eigenstructure of the infinitesimal generator, and the analytical results provide a detailed understanding of the mechanism.
-More specifically, the scalings of the $\omega_{k}$ and $\gamma_{k}$ factors are related the vibration modes of the transition graph of the Markov chain.
+Using a simple criterion relating the $1/f$ noise exponent to scalings of the eigenstructure of the infinitesimal generator, we observed that the M/M/1 queue in the heavy traffic and the random walk on a ring exhibit a $1/f^{3/2}$ noise.
 The existence of such a non-trivial behavior within the simplest model in queuing theory is an interesting example of the emergence of complex phenomena from simple rules.
+We also give an example of a sequence of pulses resulting from an underlying random walk on a ring and resulting in a $1/f^{1/2}$ noise.

 The M/M/1 queue in the heavy traffic is a reflected Brownian motion \cite{enwiki:1069489542}, and interestingly $1/f$ noise has also been observed in other stochastic processes with limited or modified boundaries.
 We observed it for the random walk on a ring, that is a process with circular boundaries, but it has also been demonstrated in non-linear stochastic equations with reflective boundaries \cite{Ruseckas2014}.
 The reflective boundaries define the eigenmodes of the Markov chain graph (similarly to the eigenmodes of a resonator) and therefore the eigenstructure of the generator.
 The relationship between reflections in a Markov chain and $1/f$ noise is an interesting problem to explore.